 STORE_free(new_cert_truststore); STORE_free(cmp_truststore); CREDENTIALS_free(creds); LOG_close();

-Logging callback function
+Logging

 When an important activity is performed or an error occurs, some more detail should be provided for debugging and auditing purposes.
 An application can obtain this information by providing a callback function, which is called on error with component, file, lineno, and msg arguments that may provide a component identifier, a file path name and a line number indicating the source code location and a string describing the nature of the event.